sampsamik/Darknet_ShareMemory/README.md

 Example using shared memory for building applications with Darknet object detection running in the background.
+Made for windows.

 Compile darknet (https://github.com/AlexeyAB/darknet) after replacing the files in Darknet_src.